BalancerMaxis/multisig-ops/BIPs/2026-W11/BIP-XXX-disable-oracle-pool-factories.md

 All factory addresses referenced in this BIP correspond to [commit `9a29caf`](https://github.com/balancer/balancer-deployments/blob/9a29caf63cc6bfad564a84e33e8f912c180054b9/addresses/mainnet.json) of `balancer-deployments`, which is the last commit before the v2 overwrite.

-These payloads must go through the DAO multisig because the `disable()` permissions for these factories were never granted to any operator or the Omnisig.
+On Mainnet, Arbitrum, Optimism, Gnosis, Avalanche, and Base, these payloads must go through the DAO multisig because the `disable()` permissions for these factories were never granted to any operator or the Omnisig.
+On HyperEVM, Plasma, Monad, and XLayer, the Omnisig (`0x9ff471F9f98F42E5151C7855fD1b5aa906b1AF7e`) can grant roles to itself, disable, and revoke.

 ## Factories to Disable